plentymarkets/plugin-payment-payworks-miura/README.md

 # Payworks Miura plugin for plentymarkets 7.x

 This is the official **Payworks Miura** plugin developed by plentymarkets.
-Integrate the payment method **Payworks Miura** in your plentymarkets 7 online store.
+Integrate the payment method **Payworks Miura** to use the Miura payment terminal that is part of the plentyPOS hardware bundle.

 ## Requirements

-This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
-A layout plugin is required in order to integrate this payment method in your online store.
-We recommend using the plentymarkets plugin [Ceres](https://github.com/plentymarkets/plugin-ceres).
+This is a plugin for [plentymarkets 7](https://www.plentymarkets.com) customers who take advantage of plentyPOS Essential or plentyPOS Flat.
+You need a Miura POS terminal to use this payment method.

 ## Installing